 GEI archaeologist Amy Wolpert, MA, sent a request to the NAHC for a search of their Sacred Lands Files to determine if there were any previously reported tribal cultural resources within the perimeter of Big Bear Lake, which includes the project area.
-The NAHC responded on April 19, 2022, with a list of potentially affiliated tribes, and a letter stating the search of the Sacred Lands Files had yielded positive results concluding that tribal cultural resources associated with the Yuhaaviatam of San Manuel Nation (formerly known as the San Manuel Band of Mission Indians) are located in the project vicinity.
+The NAHC responded on April 19, 2022, with a list of potentially affiliated tribes, and a letter stating the search of the Sacred Lands Files had yielded positive results concluding that tribal cultural resources associated with the Yuhaaviatam of San Manuel Nation (YSMN) are located in the project vicinity.

-On May 27, 2022, GEI senior archaeologist Jesse Martinez sent an email to Ryan Nordness, Cultural Resource Analyst for the Yuhaaviatam of San Manuel Nation, who had been informed by the NAHC that a Sacred Lands File search had been completed and a resource found in associated with that Tribe.
+On May 27, 2022, GEI senior archaeologist Jesse Martinez sent an email to Ryan Nordness, Cultural Resource Analyst for the YSMN, who had been informed by the NAHC that a Sacred Lands File search had been completed and a resource found in associated with that Tribe.
 The email briefly described the wide nature of the Sacred Lands File search around the entire perimeter of Big Bear Lake as well as the much more restricted in-extent project boundary.
 The email also contained maps showing the project in context to the broader area and a map indicating project components.
-The email ended by asking if the Yuhaaviatam of San Manuel Nation cultural resource was within the boundary of the project area.
-Mr. Nordness responded to the email sent by Mr. Martinez on June 13, 2022, stating that according to his records there is a Serrano Native American village site approximately 0.25-miles from the project area.
-Mr. Nordness noted that cultural resources are often found in the vicinity of larger sites and requested that some sort of mitigation measure be implemented in case there are such resources within the project area.
+The email ended by asking if the YSMN cultural resource was within the boundary of the project area.
+Mr. Nordness responded to the email sent by Mr. Martinez on June 13, 2022, stating that according to his records there is a Serrano Native American village site near the project area.
+Mr. Nordness noted that cultural resources are often found in the vicinity of larger sites and requested implementation of a mitigation measure in case there are such resources within the project area.

 On June 16, 2022, invitations for Tribal consultation letters were send to three Tribes.
-On July 18, 2022, Ryan Nordness with the Yuhaaviatam of San Manuel Nation formally expressed interest to consult under AB 52.
-See Chapter 3.5, "Cultural Resources," for further details.
+On July 18, 2022, Ryan Nordness with the YSMN formally expressed interest to consult under AB 52.